 Cramped, isolated cubicles are not the answer.
 These only cut employees off from one another.
-But vastly open spaces with no partitions are just another end of the same spectrum: a failure to design agile offices spaces with the needs of employees in mind.
+But vastly open spaces with no partitions are just another end of the same spectrum; a failure to design agile offices spaces with the needs of employees in mind.

 A worn-out model of productivity

 Why are we here today?
-The "office spaces" and industrial workplaces of the early and late nineteenth century were mostly large format warehouses and factories meant to promote a particular kind of work: assembly line manufacturing.
+The "office spaces" and industrial workplaces of the early and late nineteenth century were mostly large format warehouses and factories meant to promote a particular kind of work - assembly line manufacturing.

-With the shift in the definition of "work," what constitutes "productivity" has also likewise shifted.
+With the shift in the definition of "work," what constitutes "productivity" has also shifted.
 Noise is much more noticeable and prone to make a negative impact because, today, our work requires less physical animation and more mental intimation.

-With an increasing number of digital-first to digital-only businesses and an explosion in tech-based companies, even "blue collar" coders are problem solvers and thinkers requiring focus and quiet to implement solutions and bring the attention to detail clean development requires.
+With an increasing number of digital-first to digital-only businesses and an explosion in tech-based companies, even "blue collar" coders are problem solvers and thinkers requiring focus and quiet to implement solutions and bring the high attention to detail that clean development requires.